DonAbney/CodeRace/raceClient/KataBattles/README.md

-# CodeMash-CodeBattles
+# CodeRace Starter Katas
-Files for CodeMash 2016 Kata Battles
+Files for CodeRace Kata Battles

 ## Kata Descriptions
 Brief kata descriptions are provided below for convenience, as the laptops that the kata battles are taking place on are on a private network that is not connected to the internet and the katas may have been modified slightly to facilitate their use during the code battle.